Account

 Note

-Email 2FA requires an email in your profile and your admin needs to configure an smtp server
+Email 2FA requires an email in your profile and your admin needs to have configured an SMTP server.

 Password